 Malaysia is in the heart of Southeast Asia, and Kuala Lumpur will likely be a stop on any Southeast Asia tour.
-Kuala Lumpur has so much to offer, but still many people only stay for a couple of days.
+Kuala Lumpur has so much to offer, but still, many people only stay for a couple of days.
 So we will focus on the best things KL has to offer in this Kuala Lumpur in Two Days guide.

 After living in Kuala Lumpur for over two years, I call Kuala Lumpur home and consider myself a local.
-I have visited all of the tourist sites and found the ones that are worth your time and the ones to skip.
+I have visited all of the tourist sites and found the ones worth your time and the ones to skip.
 I have also discovered some hidden gems that Kuala Lumpur has to offer.

 Kuala Lumpur prides itself on being the melting pot of Southeast Asia.
 Malaysia is home to many different cultures and traditions, and you will love the colors of Kuala Lumpur and the Malaysian hospitality.
+Heading on a short weekend getaway from KL is one of the best ways to dive deeper into Malaysian culture.

-Kuala Lumpur has the same weather (hot and humid) all year round so you can visit any time of year.
+Kuala Lumpur has the same weather (hot and humid) all year round so that you can visit any time of year.
 The only difference is during the rainy season, but that just adds to the humidity.

 Using the map of Kuala Lumpur, you can explore all the days and stops.